MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -AllowNetworkProtectionOnWinServer

-Specifies whether to allow network protection to be set to Enabled or Audit Mode for Windows Server.
+Specifies whether network protection on Windows Server is controlled by the **EnableNetworkProtection** parameter.
 Valid values are:

-- $true: Allow network protection to be set to Enabled or Audit Mode on Windows Server.
-- $false: Don't allow network protection to be set to Enabled or Audit Mode on Windows Server.
+- $true: Network protection is controlled by the **EnableNetworkProtection** parameter (Enabled, Disabled, or AuditMode).

+  **Tip**: For Windows Server 2016 or Windows Server 2012 R2, you also need to set the **AllowNetworkProtectionDownLevel** parameter to the value $true.

+- $false: Network protection isn't controlled by the **EnableNetworkProtection** parameter.

+For more information about network protection, see [Protect your network](/defender-endpoint/network-protection).

 ```yaml
 Type: Boolean